JeremyJoelPrice/world-engine/src/modules/outdoors/readme.md

 This app takes as input:

 -   Day of year
+-   Terrain
--   Terrain (and weather that terrain is coastal)
+-   Whether the terrain is coastal
--   Lattitude
+-   Latitude
+-   The previous day's weather

 This app outputs:

--   Cloud coveragte & precipitation (if any)
+-   Cloud coverage & precipitation (if any)
 -   Wind strength & direction
 -   High and low temperatures for the current day

 The app begins by using the inputs to select a climate, loosely based on the Köpping system.
-This climate informs average seasonal temperatures, which are used to calulate a specific temperature for the current day.

-Cloud, precipitation options, and wind probabilities are bundled together as a "Sky".
-Which precipitation option is realised depends on the precipitation chance (pass/fail), and the temperature (rain vs snow).
-Wind is rolled randomly, but each sky has its own wind bias.
+Then temperature is calculated using the climate, returning a high and low for the given day.

+Then the precipitation chance is calculated to see if there will be any.

+Next to determine actual precipitation, cloud, and wind:

+-   If a previous weather parameter is given, there is a 40% bias to repeat that selection, even if this contradicts the precipitation chance previously calculated.
-The sky is 40% likely to be a repeat of the previous sky, including actual precipitation and potential wind, but is otherwise chosen randomly.
-If chosen randomly, and if there is no precipitation, then there is a bias toward clearer skies.
+-   If no previous weather is given and there is no precipitation, there is a bias toward clearer skies.
+-   If there is no previous weather and there is precipitation, a random selection is made.
+-   The clouds are directly read from the sky table, while the precipitation is is rain or snow depending on the temperature.
+-   Finally a wind factor is given as part of the skyTable, which is a dice roll used to determine the actual wind from windTypes.js.

 ### Data Validity